rfetick/Kalman/README.md

 Please send me your comments or issues in the Github dedicated `Issues` tab.

-This library is a work in progress, and your feedback is welcome.
+This library is a work in progress, and your feedback is welcome at [this link](https://groups.google.com/forum/#!forum/kalman-for-arduino).
 I am looking for advices or contributors to improve the project.